SchloesserJonas/vue-insta-stories/README.md

 - Swipe up to see more
 - Hold to pause current story
 - Tap to navigate between stories
-- Straight forward usage for images & videos
+- Straight forward usage for images, videos and webpages
 - Header slot
 - Custom templates